 What happens after 18 months?

-if declared competent after 18 months in the Candidate Technician programme the candidate will be appointed as a technician.
+If declared competent after 18 months in the Candidate Technician programme the candidate will be appointed as a technician where available.